R: 0 / I: 0 /

 Anything that uses a video signal return that also gives feedback after we commit an action on an interface for the sake of entertainment can be considered here; i must mention i'm going to try to be as off-hands as i can be regarding discussion but we are still bound to follow our hosts' rules plus some comments of mine:

-Follow the global rules, which are based on the Romani 2012 Criminal Code.
-They can be found at our Home page but in short they state that we should:
+1. Follow the global rules, which are based on the Romani 2012 Criminal Code.
+They can be found at our Home page.

 to make things faster and cleaner for all of us.

 5. Spoiler gore and other NSFW content if possible because sensitive ones might bug and harass our host's administration if otherwise.
 We are currently classified as NSFW but some still don't care.